 As part of our evaluation of Surfshark’s suitability for torrenting, we conducted several tests to verify its security.
 These tests were designed to check for potential vulnerabilities that could allow our real IP address to be leaked.

-The test I am sharing is one of many we conducted, and it was performed while connected to a P2P server in the Netherlands.
+The tests I am sharing are a few of the many we conducted.
+These were performed while connected to a P2P server in the Netherlands.

 Basic IP Test